GEMakers/gea-plugin-refrigerator/README.md

 ### *refrigerator.setpointTemperature*
 The setpoint temperature is a read-only object with the following fields:
-- freshFoodTemperature (an integer representing the the desired temperature for the fresh food in degrees F)
+- freshFoodTemperature (an integer representing the desired temperature for the fresh food in degrees F)
-- freezerTemperature (an integer representing the the desired temperature for the freezer in degrees F)
+- freezerTemperature (an integer representing the desired temperature for the freezer in degrees F)

 ``` javascript
 app.bind(adapter, function (bus) {